-Drone Building inspections have become popular in the last few years for a number of reasons including accuracy, speed of results, lower carbon emissions and cost.
+Drone Inspections of buildings have become popular in the last few years.
+There are a number of benefits of a drone based inspection including accuracy, speed of results, lower carbon emissions and cost.
 When drones first entered the market they were traditionally used to market properties.
 Those all too familiar images of a birds-eye view of a property or a video tilting up and down and panning left to right.
-The ability of some operators have come a long way since then.
-With the utilisation of specialist software combined with the latest hardware, drones now enable companies to conduct both essential and routine aerial building inspections from the comfort of their home office.
+However the ability of some drone operators have come a long way since then.
+With the utilisation of specialist software combined with the latest hardware, a drone based inspection can now enable companies to conduct both essential and routine building inspections and drone roof inspections from the comfort of their home office.

 One of the key benefits recognised by surveyors throughout the UK is that drones offer them unparalleled access to data whilst reducing the need for workers to work from height.
 It is well documented that working from height is the primary cause for fatalities within the industry.
 An industry which is predominantly driven by health and safety factors which are overseen by the health and safety executive.
 Put simply, rather than asking an individual to scale the heights on existing structures, a drone can quickly be deployed whilst the operator remains safely on the ground with a high definition live time feed of what the drone sees.

 In our experience we have been able to provide our customers with access to the survey inspection data within as little as an hour after operation.
 In most cases the speed of service of delivery falls within 24 hours.
 In direct contrast, jobs which require scaffolding or the deployment of heavy plant can take days or even weeks to capture and deliver the data.
-At Drone Scotland we have delivered aerial building inspections of churches, schools, industrial units, hospitals and commercial property.
+At Drone Scotland we have delivered drone inspections of churches, schools, industrial units, hospitals and commercial property.
+Sometimes we are asked to conduct full building inspections and other times drone roof inspections.
 Every project is different but our speed of service remains the same.

-From a commercial perspective aerial drone inspections can substantially reduce the cost to capture data.
-A full inspection of an industrial warehouse by a drone can be achieved for hundreds of pounds.
+From a commercial perspective, drone inspections can substantially reduce the cost to capture data.
+A full drone roof inspection of an industrial warehouse can be achieved for hundreds of pounds.
 For a similar service, scaffolding alone can amount to thousands of pounds.
 In reality we’ve had clients advising for some of our inspections, scaffolding would cost circa £30,000 in addition to the cost of inspection services.
 Utilising drones to inspect your building can often be achieved therefore at a fraction of the cost of traditional methods.

-In addition to the live feed, the drone saves and documents these images for later review by suitably qualified personnel, either on location or off location.
+In addition to the live feed, drone based inspections can save and documents these images for later review by suitably qualified personnel, either on location or off location.

 It’s not simply limited to your standard RGB images, there is now a surge in demand for thermal data which not only can reference the heat loss of a structure but can also be used to detect hairline fractures which may otherwise be invisible to the naked eye.